ietf-nasr/bof-request-IETF-122/NASR-BoF-Req-IETF-122.md

 - Any protocols or practices that already exist in this space:
   - Technology developed by the RATS WG is relevant to this proposal.
-- Which (if any) entirely new protocols or practices are required:
-  - Evidence collection and verification for path attestation.
-  - Proof of transit technology.

 ## Agenda